Screenly/Anthias/README.md

 ## Install Screenly OSE

-Open a terminal and run:
+Open a terminal-window (or SSH-session) and as the user 'pi' run:

-    wget -O ~/install_screenly.sh https://github.com/wireload/screenly-ose/.....
-    chmod +x install_screenly.sh
-    ~/install_screenly.sh
+    cd ~
+    sudo apt-get update
+    sudo apt-get -y install git-core
+    git clone git@github.com:wireload/screenly-ose.git ~/screenly
+    ~/screenly/misc/install_screenly.sh

 Assuming everything went well, reboot your system.
 Screenly should now load.

-Upon loading, Screenly's URL should show up on the screen (http://<the IP>:8080).
+Upon boot, Screenly's URL should show up on the screen (e.g. http://aaa.bbb.ccc.ddd:8080).

 ## Supported media

 Screenly currently three types of media:

- * Videos (all formats supported by [omxplayer](https://github.com/huceke/omxplayer/).)
+ * Videos
+  * Screenly uses [omxplayer](https://github.com/huceke/omxplayer/) as the video back-end.
+It is currently limited to MP4/h264-encoded videos.
  * Images
  * Web-pages

+Adobe Flash-media *is not* supported.

-Images and web-pages will be rendered in a 1920x1080, so adjust your content for this size.
+Images and web-pages will be rendered in 1920x1080, so adjust your content for this size.

+It is also worth noting that no media is permanently stored on the Raspberry Pi.
+All content is simply retrieved from the remote server (with limited caching in the browser).

+## Upgrade Screenly

+Since Screenly still is in beta, it's not unlikely that you'll run across bugs.

+To upgrade Screenly, simply run (as the user 'pi'):

+    cd ~/screenly
+    git pull

+Once done, simply restart Screenly.
+If you prefer not not restart the computer, you might get away with (depending on the update):

+    pkill -f "viewer.py"